Cyprinidae: Systematics

 The massive diversity of cyprinids has so far made it difficult to resolve their phylogeny in sufficient detail to make assignment to subfamilies more than tentative in many cases.
 Some distinct lineages obviously exist – for example, the Cultrinae and Leuciscinae, regardless of their exact delimitation, are rather close relatives and stand apart from Cyprininae – but the overall systematics and taxonomy of the Cyprinidae remain a subject of considerable debate.
 A large number of genera are incertae sedis, too equivocal in their traits and/or too little-studied to permit assignment to a particular subfamily with any certainty.

 Part of the solution seems that the delicate rasborines are the core group, consisting of minor lineages that have not shifted far from their evolutionary niche, or have coevolved for millions of years.
 These are among the most basal lineages of living cyprinids.
 Other "rasborines" are apparently distributed across the diverse lineages of the family.

 The validity and circumscription of proposed subfamilies like the Labeoninae or Squaliobarbinae also remain doubtful, although the latter do appear to correspond to a distinct lineage.
 The sometimes-seen grouping of the large-headed carps (Hypophthalmichthyinae) with Xenocypris, though, seems quite in error.
 More likely, the latter are part of the Cultrinae.

 The entirely paraphyletic "Barbinae" and the disputed Labeoninae might be better treated as part of the Cyprininae, forming a close-knit group whose internal relationships are still little known.
 The small African "barbs" do not belong in Barbus sensu stricto – indeed, they are as distant from the typical barbels and the typical carps (Cyprinus) as these are from Garra (which is placed in the Labeoninae by most who accept the latter as distinct) and thus might form another as yet unnamed subfamily.
 However, as noted above, how various minor lineages tie into this has not yet been resolved; therefore, such a radical move, though reasonable, is probably premature.

 The tench (Tinca tinca), a significant food species farmed in western Eurasia in large numbers, is unusual.
 It is most often grouped with the Leuciscinae, but even when these were rather loosely circumscribed, it always stood apart.
 A cladistic analysis of DNA sequence data of the S7 ribosomal protein intron 1 supports the view that it is distinct enough to constitute a monotypic subfamily.
 It also suggests it may be closer to the small East Asian Aphyocypris, Hemigrammocypris, and Yaoshanicus.
 They would have diverged roughly at the same time from cyprinids of east-central Asia, perhaps as a result of the Alpide orogeny that vastly changed the topography of that region in the late Paleogene, when their divergence presumably occurred.

 A DNA-based analysis of these fish places the Rasborinae as the basal lineage with the Cyprininae as a sister clade to the Leuciscinae.
 The subfamilies Acheilognathinae, Gobioninae, and Leuciscinae are monophyletic.

+More recent studies split the leuciscids, danionids, xenocyprids, and many others out of the family.
+However, even with these splits, Cyprinidae still remains the largest fish family.

 Subfamilies and genera

-The 5th Edition of Fishes of the World sets out the following subfamilies: